poult-lab/daily-word/english_words_ learning.md

 [adj] It is a purely academic question."not connected to a real or practical situation and therefore not important"

+09.academia /ˌækəˈdiːmiə/

+[noun] Britain needs to **bridge the technology gap** between academia and industry.

-academia "the world of learning, teaching, research, etc. at universities, and the people involved in it"
+"the world of learning, teaching, research, etc. at universities, and the people involved in it"

-09.tide  [taɪd]

-[noun] the **ebb** and flow of the tide.

-"a regular rise and fall in the level of the sea, caused by the pull of the moon and sun; the flow of water that happens as the sea rises and falls"

-[noun] It takes courage to speak out against the tide of opinion.

-"the direction in which the opinion of a large number of people seems to be moving"

-091.tidal [ˈtaɪdl]

-[adj] tidal forces.

-"connected with tides (= the regular rise and fall of the sea)"

-093.tidal energy [ˈtaɪdl ˈenədʒi]

-[phrase] ontinuous energy flows include geothermal, solar[ˈsoʊlər] , and tidal energy.

-The tidal energy is not stable.

-"Tidal energy is **a form of hydropower [ˈhaɪdrəʊ] that converts energy obtained from tides into useful forms of power**"